Great survey questions: How to write them & avoid common mistakes

 Questions about income, occupation, personal health, finances, family life, personal hygiene, and personal, political, or religious beliefs can be too intrusive and be rejected by the respondent.

 Privacy is an important issue to most people.
 Incentives and assurances of confidentiality can make it easier to obtain private information.

 While current research does not support that PNA (Prefer Not to Answer) options increase data quality or response rates, many respondents appreciate this non-disclosure option.

 Furthermore, different cultural groups may respond differently.
 One recent study found that while U.S. respondents skip sensitive questions, Asian respondents often discontinue the survey entirely.

-These questions should be asked only when absolutely necessary.
+These types of questions should be asked only when absolutely necessary.
 In addition, they should always include an option to not answer. (e.g. “Prefer Not to Answer”).

 Do you have all of the options covered?
-If you are unsure, conduct a pretest using “Other (please specify)” as an option.
+If you are unsure, conduct a pretest version of your survey using “Other (please specify)” as an option.

 If more than 10% of respondents (in a pretest or otherwise) select “other,” you are probably missing an answer.
 Review the “Other” text your test respondents have provided and add the most frequently mentioned new options to the list.

 Example: You indicated that you eat at Joe's fast food once every 3 months.
 Why don't you eat at Joe's more often?

 There isn't a location near my house